rdwrome/ODL/rdtext.md

 DOES she recognize herself in the mirror?

 one day she figures out the difference between horn and synths

+she's like a little bull with red

 8months
 my mother says should know her name